Castroville in Monterey County, California — The American West (Pacific Coastal)

 The school here opened in 1936

 By 1935 about 25 Japanese families lived in the Castroville area.
-The Issei (1st generation), raised funds and worked together to build the school for the children.
+The Issei (1st generation), raised funds and worked together to build the school for

 The 1940s to the Present